-William Bradford Huie was born in Hartselle, Alabama, in 1910.
+William Bradford Huie was born in Hartselle, Alabama, on 13th November 1910.
 Educated at the University of Alabama, first novel, Mud on the Stars (1942) dealt with the Depression in the Deep South.
-He followed this with the best-selling The Revolt of Mamie Stover.
+He followed this with the best-selling The Revolt of Mamie Stover (1951).

 Two of the Klansman, Miller and Griffin, confessed, became state's witnesses, testified against the other four, and were given suspended sentences.
 Mabry, Floyd, Pritchett, and McCullough pleaded not guilty because, as members of the Klan and the Citizens Council, they did not believe an all-white, all-male jury would convict them.